chiefabel7/azure-compute-docs/articles/virtual-machines/hbv5-series-overview.md

     ```

 ## Temporary storage
 HBv5 VMs feature 9 physically local NVMe SSD devices.
-One device is preformatted to serve as a page file and will appear within your VM as a generic *SSD* device.
+One device is preformatted to serve as a page file and appears in your VM as a generic *SSD* device.
 8 other, larger SSDs are provided as unformatted block NVMe devices.

-As the block NVMe device bypasses the hypervisor, it'll have higher bandwidth, higher IOPS, and lower latency per IOP.
+As the block NVMe device bypasses the hypervisor, it has higher bandwidth, higher IOPS, and lower latency per IOP.
 When paired in a striped array, the NVMe SSD is expected to provide up to 50 GB/s of read bandwidth and 30 GB/s of write bandwidth for large block sizes.

 Combined, the 8 NVMe devices provide 15 TiB of total local storage per VM.